codewars/docs/content/authoring/kata/create-first-kata.md

 While a kata with minor problems can be easily fixed, a kata with fundamental issues will get stuck in the beta process forever.
 You don't want that.

----
+_TODO: How to enter the kata creator view, kata editor reference_
+_TODO: Stick to guidelines (redact or remove redundant parts from this article)_

 ## Use a novel/unique idea, avoid creating duplicate katas

 At the time of writing, there are already **over 3500** published katas, and almost 3000 beta katas.
 It's a vast red ocean out there - if you're still sticking to ideas like Fizzbuzz, Fibonacci numbers or Caesar/ROT cipher, it's pretty much `99.999999...%` i.e `100%` that someone will have done this before you.

 This is bad because creating a kata about them again constitutes a **duplicate** kata, and we certainly don't want 100 Fizzbuzz katas out in the wild.
 When a duplicate is found it will be "retired", which basically means it gets taken out of the kata catalog.

 ### How to not step on the minefield of duplicate katas

-### Search for keywords to see if someone has done the idea before
+#### Search for keywords to see if someone has done the idea before

 As we all know, before you even engage your enemies, you need to send scouts forward.

 For example, while [Peano](https://www.codewars.com/kata/search/?q=peano) and [Church](https://www.codewars.com/kata/search/?q=church) numbers are definitely not easy, as the search results clearly shows, they've been done many times already.